aksingh142002/DecVote-System/README.md

 ## Features

-- **Voter Registration:** Users can register as voters by paying a registration fee.
+- **Voter Registration:** Users can register as voters.
-- **Candidate Nomination:** Registered voters can nominate themselves or others as candidates.
+- **Candidate Nomination:** Registered voters can register themselves as candidates by paying a registration fee.
 - **Voting Mechanism:** Voters can vote for their preferred candidates during the election period.
 - **Result Finalization:** The system automatically finalizes the list of eligible candidates and determines the election winner.